reymon359/how-to-live/docs/Set up social goals/index.md

----
-name: 'Set up Social Goals too'
-Categories: ['Goals', 'Future', 'Social', 'Relationships']
----
-# Set up Social Goals too
+# Set up social goals

-Don't focus only in career goals.

-Don't forget about family and friends.

 Set up goals to improve social relationships with others.
-For example, with the ones you care and the ones you need to collaborate together.

-Set up a reminder now and then to talk to the people you want to keep contact with.
+Think about how you can improve your relationship with friends, relatives, coworkers, etc.

+If you want to keep in contact and improve a relationship with someone, remember to talk to them and don't lose contact even in the distance.
+Set up reminders if needed.

 ## Quotes